Fluency for next generation assessments

 Hesitations: When a child pauses for three seconds or more while reading

-Prosody: The intonation, rhythm, and emphasis given to words and sentences when reading out loud (coming soon)
+Prosody: The intonation, rhythm, and emphasis given to words and sentences when reading out loud (new!)

 SoapBox Fluency product sheet